robcast/digilib/doc/src/site/markdown/scaler-api.md

     `osize` mode.
 - `scale`: absolute scale factor applied to the highest resolution image for `ascale` mode.
-- `colop`: additional color operation.
-One of "GRAYSCALE" (produces grayscale image), "NTSC\_GRAY" (uses NTSC formula to produce grayscale image), "INVERT" (inverts colors), "MAP\_GRAY\_BGR" (produces false-color image).
+- `colop`: color operation.
+One of "GRAYSCALE" (produces grayscale image), "NTSC\_GRAY" (uses NTSC formula to produce grayscale image), "INVERT" (inverts colors), "MAP\_GRAY\_BGR" (produces false-color image mapping brightness values to color scale from blue via green to red).
-- `mo`: list flags for the mode of operation separated by comma ",".
+- `mo`: list of flags for the mode of operation separated by comma ",".
     - `fit`: always scale the image to fit \[`dw` x `dh`\] (default).
     - `clip`: send the file in its original resolution, cropped to fit \[`dw` x `dh`\].